 The fair values of the Company's available-for-sale securities are based on quoted prices.
 The fair value of the interest rate swaps are based upon inputs corroborated by observable market data.
 Foreign exchange forward contracts are entered into by the Company principally to hedge the future payment of inventory and intercompany transactions by non-U.S. subsidiaries.
 Periodically, the Company may also use foreign currency forward contracts to hedge the translation and economic exposures related to its net investments in certain of its international subsidiaries.
-The fair values of the Company's foreign exchange forward contracts are the reporting date.
+The fair values of the Company's foreign exchange forward contracts are based on quoted foreign exchange forward rates at the reporting date.
 Deferred compensation obligations to employees are adjusted based on changes in the fair value of the underlying employee-directed investments.
 Fair value of these obligations is based upon inputs corroborated by observable market data.